- Alina Selby ’14

-INTERNET ACCESS FOR GENERAL PUBLIC USE
+INTERNET ACCESS FOR

-The Mount Union Library provides internet access on all of its public workstations in order to allow our students, faculty and staff access to a wide array of internet resources.
-As required by the Mount Union IT Department, users must sign on to the campus network with a user name and password before gaining access to the internet.
+The University of Mount Union Library provides internet access on all of its public workstations in order to allow our students, faculty and staff access to a wide array of internet resources.
+As required by the University of Mount Union IT Department, users must sign on to the campus network with a user name and password before gaining access to the internet.
 The Library maintains public passwords which Librarians may use to sign on users who are not members of the campus community.
 This service is provided to support community members who have legitimate college level research needs or who require access to federal government resources which the library maintains as a federal depository library.

 Unsupervised minors are a segment of the population who may not have the maturity or education to make appropriate use of resources available through the campus network.
 Therefore, it is our policy that parents are responsible for their children’s usage of the campus networked resources.
 Minors, individuals under the age of 18, will be permitted access to campus networked resources with the written permission of their parent or guardian as provided on the attached permission form.
-Mount Union, the Mount Union Library and staff are not responsible for the information found on the internet by minors.
+The University of Mount Union, the Mount Union Library and staff are not responsible for the information found on the internet by minors.
 Parents should be aware that the internet does allow access to materials which may be deemed objectionable or offensive.
 In giving written permission, parents attest that unsupervised minors are aware of the proper and ethical use of internet resources as established in the above guidelines.
 If parents are not prepared to give such permission to their children, they should be prepared to accompany them to the Library in order to supervise their usage of these resources.